OpenPhysical/PivManual/_includes/cr_background.md

 Predictable challenges (e.g. incrementing counter or timestamp) allow any system with PIV credential access to precompute the value of a future challenge at the same time as other operations are performed.

-Some [PIV Data Objects](data_objects.md) are accessible over contactless, potentially allowing an attacker to present a [PKI-CAK](auth_methods.md) challenge to a PIV credential still in possession of the holder.
+Some [PIV Data Objects](/piv/data-objects/) are accessible over contactless, potentially allowing an attacker to present a contactless ([PKI-CAK](/piv/authentication/methods/)) challenge to a PIV credential still in possession of the holder.
 If the challenge is predictable in advance, an attacker may use a legitimate response to impersonate the credential holder by providing this response when challenged.

 Compromised devices (e.g. Access Control Readers, PCs) can also send challenges to a PIV credential, using contact-only and PIN-protected keys.
 Unpredictable, time-limited challenges increase protection against such attacks.